mcp-open-data-hk/mcp-open-data-hk/README.md

 - `results`: List of matching datasets

 ### get_supported_formats
-Get a list of file formats supported by data.gov.hk
+Get a list of file formats supported by DATA.GOV.HK

 Returns:
 A list of supported file formats